 - A shell around the implant

 - A seroma (fluid around the implant)

-- Very rare cases of capsule lymphoma when the envelopes of the implants are very textured.
+- Very rare cases of lymphoma of the capsule when the shells of the implants are very textured.

-You can help minimize certain risks by following the advice and instructions of Dr. Christophe Desouches, both before and after your breast lift and prosthesis.
+You can help minimize some risks by following the advice and instructions of Dr. Christophe Desouches, both before and after your breast lift and prosthesis.